arushimunjal/cse15l-lab-reports/cse15l-lab-report-4.md

 ![Image](step6.png)

 > I first used `git add` to add my change in the local working directory to the repository.
 I typed `L` and then `tab` to autocomplete `L` to `ListExamples`, and then added `.java`.
-Then, I used 'git commit -m' to commit the staged files and `Done` after as my comment that describes the intention of the commit.
+Then, I used `git commit -m` to commit the staged files and `Done` after as my comment that describes the intention of the commit.
 Lastly, I typed `git push origin` to finally push/upload the local branch to the repository.